Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/cobaya-pro-windows.md

 sudo apt install openmpi-bin openmpi-doc libopenmpi-dev
 ```

-### 3. Install Python and Librareis, We recommd you to install Miniconda for better manage Python evironment.
+**Install Python and Librareis, We recommd you to install Miniconda for better manage Python evironment.**

 ```bash
 mkdir -p ~/miniconda3